Massachusetts Firearms Deadlines in October 2026: Serialization, Registration, and How to Avoid a Criminal Charge

 The November 3, 2026 referendum does not suspend the law, and a repeal would not retroactively legalize violations that occurred while the law was in force.

-Save every portal confirmation; dated proof of compliance effort is the core of the defense file.
+Save every portal confirmation.
+Dated proof of compliance effort is the core of the defense file.

 If you have missed a deadline or received a notice, speak with counsel before transporting anything or making any statement.
 Most compliance cases begin with a summons to a clerk-magistrate hearing, where documented good-faith compliance can end the case before any CORI entry exists.